2/03/15

 JUMP TO RECIPE

-These rice krispie treats are ridiculous.
-And that’s why I love them more than any other rice krispie treats I’ve ever had.
+These rice krispies treats are ridiculous.
+And that’s why I love them more than any other rice krispies treats I’ve ever had.
 EVER.

 These aren't your plain-jane, back-of-the-box-recipe crispy rice treats.